EasyAbp/Abp.Sms.TencentCloud/README.md

     var smsSender = ServiceProvider.GetRequiredService<ISmsSender>();

-    // The "text" param should not be null or empty, but it has no effect in TencentCloud SMS. var smsMessage = new SmsMessage(phoneNumber, "placeholder");
+    // The "text" param has no effect in TencentCloud SMS, but it cannot be null or empty. var smsMessage = new SmsMessage(phoneNumber, "placeholder");
     smsMessage.Properties.Add(AbpSmsTencentCloudConsts.TemplateIdPropertyName, templateId);
     smsMessage.Properties.Add(AbpSmsTencentCloudConsts.TemplateParamSetPropertyName, new [] {code});

-    await smsSender.SendAsync(smsMessage);
-    ```

-    * Send with TemplateParamSet.

-    ```csharp
-    var code = "123456";    // The generated verification code
-    var templateId = "400000";  // TencentCloud SMS template ID
-    var phoneNumber = "+8613000000000";

-    var smsSender = ServiceProvider.GetRequiredService<ISmsSender>();

-    // The "text" param will be added to the TemplateParamSet if the latter is not set. var smsMessage = new SmsMessage(phoneNumber, code);
-    smsMessage.Properties.Add(AbpSmsTencentCloudConsts.TemplateIdPropertyName, templateId);

     await smsSender.SendAsync(smsMessage);
     ```